drips-network/docs/docs/the-protocol/technical-overview.md

 ### Calculation of Deltas
 Normally, a Drip will not start exactly at the beginning of a cycle.
 A stream will start most of the time during an ongoing cycle.

-Therefore, we need to split the start and end deltas into two seperate deltas.
+Therefore, we need to split the start and end deltas into two separate deltas.

 Let’s take a look at the example from **sender A**, how to calculate the deltas.